chucktilbury/Assembler/notes.md

     convention.
 - Store strings as a static list in the executable, but handle them as pointers at run time to facilitate garbage collection.
+- Use keyword for entry point of the program.
+  - Default to emit a jump to the entry point at the beginning of a program.
+  - Command line option to turn it off.